15 injured in trolley accident at Universal Studios Hollywood - ExBulletin

 15 injured in trolley accident at Universal Studios Hollywood

-ANGELS – More than a dozen people were injured Saturday evening after a tram collided in Universal Studios Hollywood.
+ANGELS – More than a dozen people were injured Saturday evening after a streetcar crash at Universal Studios Hollywood.

 The crash was reported around 9 p.m. in the 3900 block of Lankershim Boulevard.